mrkkrp/markkarpov.com/tutorial/exceptions.md

-In reality, there is no good way to make throwing/catching of exceptions in a non-strict language deterministic, so the next best thing we can do is to admit that `getException` is not an angel, and so we have to put it into `IO`, where all sorts of sins are known to be witnessed and, in time, forgiven.
+In reality, there is no good way to make throwing/catching of exceptions in a non-strict language deterministic, so the next best thing we can do is to admit that `getException` cannot be deterministic in pure code, and so, we have to put it in `IO`.

 With `getException :: a -> IO (Either Exception a)`, we can write: